-I am Ketan Prakash Zagade a BBA student and a social worker.
+I am Ketan Prakash Zagade, a BBA student and a social worker.
 I am from Baramati.
-In the year 2011, I started a new and beautiful life, when I was told about IOFC-LMAD by Zainab Hasnain and Randhir Jachak.
+In the year 2011, I was told about IOFC-LMAD by Zainab Hasnain and Randhir Jachak.

-It was the first camp in all my life which I had attended in Baramati.
-The BYC (Baramati Youth Conference), 2011.
-It was this conference that had changed me and my thoughts completely.
+The first camp that I had attended in my life was The BYC (Baramati Youth Conference) in 2011.
+This conference that had changed me and my thoughts completely.
 The P- Purity, H-Honesty, U-Unselfishness and L-Love, the four values just changed my life.

-The realization about the conditional love towards my parents and friends, dishonesty done by me to avoid the problems was known by me in the sessions of quiet time.
+The realization about the conditional love towards my parents and friends and the acts of dishonesty done by me to avoid problems came to me in the sessions of quiet time.
 LMAD was a path which taught me to listen to my inner voice.
-There were many voices around me, somewhere I had lost the path of my inner voice and my thoughts.
+There were many voices around me, somewhere I had lost the path of listening to my inner voice and my thoughts.
 The negative thoughts which came into my mind were separating me from who I am and making me think differently.
 LMAD made me think positively and made me listen to my inner voice and implement the thoughts in a positive way.

-During my quite time I realized that there were many things which made me feel low, but many a times I used to ignore them.
-In my quite time, at first I didn’t know what to think about and write down, later on I felt guilty about many things that I had done and to people whom I have maintained a distance, who were always there for me.
+During my quite time I realized that there were many things which made me feel low, but many times I used to ignore them.
+During my quite time, at first I didn’t know what to think about and write down; later on I felt guilty about many things that I had done and I also thought about the people with whom I had maintained a distance from in spite of them always being there for me.
 I realized somewhere that I was selfish.
-“No one is perfect; we have to make the things perfect, by changing oneself” is finally what I told myself.
+“No one is perfect; we have to make things perfect, by changing oneself” is finally what I told myself.

 Of all the sessions, I liked the quiet time and sharing sessions.
-I felt very good when I was able to talk with people around me about what wrong I had done and was able to ask them for the suggestions.
-I never have had so much confidence in myself while talking openly in public, I was happy as I had realized my mistakes and I had started changing myself step by step to see a better me.
+I felt very good when I was able to talk with people around me about the wrong things that I had done and I was able to ask them for the suggestions.
+I never have had so much confidence in myself while talking openly in public, I was happy as I had realized my mistakes and I had started changing myself step by step towards a better version of myself.